-- (i) matters under the Act during working or non-working time; and - (ii) any other matter with a member or employee eligible to become a member of the union, during non-working time.

-(e) Conduct

-- (i) The employer must not obstruct the authorised industrial officer exercising their right of entry powers. - (ii) An authorised industrial officer must not wilfully obstruct the employer, or an employee during the employee's working time.
+- (i) matters under the Act during working or non-working time; and - (ii) any other matter with a member or employee eligible to become a member of the union, during non-working time. - (e) Conduct - (i) The employer must not obstruct the authorised industrial officer exercising their right of entry powers. - (ii) An authorised industrial officer must not wilfully obstruct the employer, or an employee during the employee's working time.

 Note: Clause 29 - Right of entry, deals with comparable provisions contained within the Act.
-In order to ensure the currency of existing legal requirements parties are advised to refer to sections 366, 372 and 373 of the Act as amended from time to time.
+In order to ensure the currency of existing legal requirements parties are advised to refer to Chapter 9, Part 1, Division 5 of the Act as amended from time to time.